joepamedia/social-network-api/README.md

 [Click Here](https://drive.google.com/file/d/1s3fG4lNIx6JLuI1l_IKpE40ryEcdaC-5/view)

 # Description
-This is a project that collects data from the user through prompted questions via the command line.
-The motivation to create this was for the user to easily be able to create a profile for their team with specific parameters.
-This was created with Node JS, using inquirer, which prompts the user, and jest, which helps run tests on the project.
-This solves the amount of time it would take for the user to manually create a website with their team profile, as this quickly creates a styled website with the users specified data that was collected through the console prompts.
-I learned how to create an html file with the user's data and collect and display specific kinds of data that was collected from the user.
+This is a back end API that reads, updates, and deletes data from a database that uses NoSQL.
+The user can create a profile and thought, view other thoughts and users, update thoughts and user information, and delete thoughts and user information.
+This solves the issue of not having a back end for a social network.

   # Installation
   First, make sure you have Node.js installed.
 [Click here](https://nodejs.org/en/download/) to install Node JS.